Core Web Vitals Will Play a Significant Role in Google’s Search Engine Algorithm Update

 How well your website responds is a highly subjective matter and unfortunately for many website owners, Core Web Vitals rely on some factors that are out of your control, such as internet speed and the device your visitor is using.
 However, with a little time and energy, you can learn to use Google Search Console and PageSpeed Insights to your advantage and understand the Core Web Vitals metrics enough to use the data to improve your website.
 Every little improvement or gain adds up in the end.

-A professional web developer can guide you along the path of improvement in all three of these important web vitals.
+A professional web developer can guide you along the path of improvement in all four of these important web vitals.
 At Parachute Design, we help business owners like you every day improve and grow their websites.
 We can help you create a highly optimized website to grow your online business.

 If you’re ready to start improving your Core Web Vitals score, contact us today to learn how a professionally crafted website design can be the catalyst to improving your search engine ranking and increasing online conversions.